The value of partnership and inclusivity

 Anita Pawluk, inclusive entrepreneur and federal supplier

 Pawluk’s journey to becoming a business owner began with a job at a start-up technology firm, where she discovered her entrepreneurial spirit.
-She subsequently embarked on several business ventures, including a foray into technology with RaceRocks 3D.
+She subsequently embarked on several business ventures, including a foray into technology with RaceRocks.

-She met Procurement Assistance Canada employees from the Pacific Region office at industry events and was impressed by their knowledge and desire to support her business.
-“Their passion to help companies work with the Government of Canada was amazing, and I started to build relationships with them.”
-RaceRocks 3D competed for federal contracts and has, to date, delivered over $10 million in training platforms to the defence sector.
+At industry events, she met Procurement Assistance Canada employees from the Pacific Region office and was impressed by their knowledge and desire to support her business.
+"Their passion for helping companies work with the Government of Canada was amazing, and I started to build relationships with them."
+RaceRocks competed for federal contracts and has, to date, delivered over $10 million in training platforms to the defence sector.

-The guidance provided by Procurement Assistance Canada, and the connections Pawluk has built with her contacts within the program, have played a major role in her success.
+The guidance provided by Procurement Assistance Canada and Pawluk's connections with her contacts within the program have played a significant role in her success.

-The partnership between Pawluk and Procurement Assistance Canada has grown and flourished along with RaceRocks 3D.
-“I update the program on our wins and failures, so they know what works,” she says.
-Pawluk has also collaborated with Procurement Assistance Canada on the concept of developing longer-term contracts and shortening the timelines from engagement to contract award, which helps small businesses like hers retain talent.
+The partnership between Pawluk and Procurement Assistance Canada has grown and flourished along with RaceRocks.
+"I update the program on our wins and failures, so they know what works," she says.
+Pawluk has also collaborated with Procurement Assistance Canada on developing longer-term contracts and shortening the timelines from engagement to contract award, which helps small businesses like hers retain talent.

 Hartley and Pawluk are proving that partnerships are a boon for businesses and key to promoting supplier diversity.